meroo893/HackAUBG-6.0/README.md

 To embark on your journey to finding the perfect car insurance, follow these simple steps:

-1. **Visit Our Platform**: Head over to [SelfCare Insurance Finder](#).
+1. **Visit Our Platform**: Head over to [SaveCare Insurance Finder](#).
 2. **Create an Account**: Sign up for a free account to start getting personalized insurance recommendations.
 3. **Enter Your Details**: Fill in some basic information about yourself and your vehicle.
 4. **Discover Your Best Match**: Explore a list of recommended insurance options tailored just for you.

 ## Why Choose Us?

-At SelfCare Insurance Finder, we believe in making a difference in people's lives by providing clarity and confidence in their insurance choices.
+At SaveCare Insurance Finder, we believe in making a difference in people's lives by providing clarity and confidence in their insurance choices.
 Here's why our users trust us:

 - **Tailored Solutions**: We go beyond one-size-fits-all.
 Our recommendations are as unique as you are.
 - **Empowerment**: We equip you with the knowledge to make choices that serve your best interests.